BJP failed in ensuring national security: AAP after Khalistan flags at HP assembly gate | Politics

 - India

-The flags were put up on the outer side of the main gate number one of the assembly complex, which have now been removed by the administration.
-Pro-Khalistan slogans were also found on the walls of the assembly complex, which have been painted again.
+The flags were put up on the outer side of the main gate number one of the state assembly complex, which have now been removed by the administration.
+Pro-Khalistan slogans were also found on the walls of the assembly complex.
+The walls have been painted again.

-“The Entire BJP is trying to save one goon and Khalistani left putting up flags there (at the gate of Himachal Pradesh Assembly,” Sisodia tweeted in Hindi, taking a dig at the ruling BJP.
+“The Entire BJP is trying to save one goon and Khalistani left putting up flags there (at the gate of Himachal Pradesh Assembly complex,” Sisodia tweeted in Hindi, taking a dig at the ruling BJP.

 “The government which cannot save the Legislative Assembly, how will it save the people.
 This is a matter of Himachal's respect, security of the country.
 The BJP government has completely failed,” Sisodia said in his tweet.